MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Experimental Results

-\textbf{Generalization to different net architectures.} We also transfer the LR schedules learned on ResNet-18 to light-weight nets ShuffleNetV2\cite{ma2018shufflenet}, MobileNetV2\cite{sandler2018mobilenetv2} or NASNet \cite{zoph2018learning}\footnote{The pytorch code of all these networks can be found on https://github.com/weiaicunzai/pytorch-cifar100.}.
-As shown in Fig. \ref{fig8}, our method achieves almost similar results to SGDM with MultiStep or Exponential LR.
+To further validate that our method can be applied to different network architectures, we also transfer the LR schedules meta-learned on ResNet-18 to ShuffleNetV2 \cite{ma2018shufflenet}, MobileNetV2 \cite{sandler2018mobilenetv2} and NASNet \cite{zoph2018learning}\footnote{The pytorch codes of all these networks can be found on \\ https://github.com/weiaicunzai/pytorch-cifar100.}.
+These network architectures are different from ResNet-type network, especially the NASNet is learned from data, not the artificial constructed network.
+As shown in Fig.\ref{fig8}, our method can achieve comparable results and even get better performance to the best baseline method.
+This further shows that our MLR-SNet is able to be transferred to varying types of network training.